manoranjith/fork-perun-rs/README.md

 # Run old Example/Walkthrough (can be configured at the top with constants)
 cargo run --example lowlevel_basic_channel

+# Add the microcontroller target and install dependancies.
+rustup +nightly target install thumbv7em-none-eabihf rustup update sudo apt-get install gcc-arm-none-eabi

 # Compile without std (the example above requires std)
-cargo build --target thumbv7em-none-eabi --no-default-features -F k256
+cargo +nighly build --target thumbv7em-none-eabi --no-default-features -F k256

+# (Optional) Install qemu (if not done already).
+sudo apt-get install qemu-system-arm

 # Compile example without std and run in qemu
 # - does not have communication with Go